 What is ITAR?

-ITAR stands for International Traffic in Arms Regulations and is administered by the Directorate of Defense Trade Controls (DDTC) of the State Department.
-The ITAR established under the Arms Export Control Act of 1976, which authorizes the president to control import, export and brokering of defense articles and defense services and requires registration of U.S. manufacturers, exporters and brokers of defense articles.
-ITAR controls apply not only to physical products on the USML, but also to services, software and technical data related to the device.
+ITAR stands for International Traffic in Arms Regulations; they are administered by the Directorate of Defense Trade Controls (DDTC) within the State Department.
+The ITAR were established under the Arms Export Control Act of 1976; it authorizes the president to control import, export and brokering of defense articles and defense services.

 |See all Course Topics>>|